Sleep Changes in Older Adults

 Tips for Better Sleep

-- Talk to a doctor.
-If you’re still experiencing poor quality sleep and are often tired and sleepy even after making these changes, there are treatments that can help.
+If you’re still experiencing poor-quality sleep and are often tired and sleepy even after making these changes, there are treatments that can help.
 Reach out to your doctor again and ask about a referral to a sleep specialist.
 Remember that getting older doesn’t mean feeling tired all the time and sleep issues need to be addressed so they won’t affect your overall mood and health.